aayushhks/legends-of-valor/README.md

-# Legends: Monsters and Heroes
+# Legends: Monsters and Heroes & Valor Game

 A turn-based RPG strategy game where you lead a party of heroes through a dangerous world, battle monsters, trade in markets, and grow in power.